sposetti/TestDocs/apache-sqoop.md

 1. Download the Sqoop configuration files from [here](./conf/sqoop) to a temporary directory.

-2. Çopy the config files to the Sqoop conf dir.
+2. Copy the config files to the Sqoop conf dir.

         <copy the config files to $SQOOP_CONF_DIR >